addrummond/mlm/manual/manual.md

 to a second before the meter responds.

 Due to careful use of low energy sleep modes, the battery drains very slowly when the meter is not in use.
-If the meter is used at least once every couple of months then there is no point in removing the battery.
+If you use the meter at least once every couple of months then there is no point in removing the battery.

 The meter cannot be woken up by pressing the left or right pads.